A Companion to Medieval Translation

 Dartmouth Digital Commons Citation

 Warren, Michelle, "Modern Theoretical Approaches to Medieval Translation" (2019).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3975.

 English Language and Literature Commons, French and Francophone Language and Literature Commons, Language Interpretation and Translation Commons, Medieval Studies Commons, Modern Languages Commons, Race, Ethnicity and Post-Colonial Studies Commons, Translation Studies Commons